kennysmithed/oels2021lot/oels_practical_monday_part2.md

 ### Getting started

-As per last week, I'd like you to download and run the code I provide, look at how the code works, and then attempt the exercises below, which involve editing the code in simple ways and puzzling over the output.
+As per the grammaticality judgments practical, I'd like you to download and run the code I provide, look at how the code works, and then if you have time attempt the exercises below, which involve editing the code in simple ways and puzzling over the output.

 You need two files for this experiment, which you can download through the following two links:
 - <a href="code/self_paced_reading/self_paced_reading.html" download> Download self_paced_reading.html</a>
 - <a href="code/self_paced_reading/self_paced_reading.js" download> Download self_paced_reading.js</a>

-Again, the code makes some assumptions about the directory structure it's going to live in - regardless of whether you are putting this on your own computer or on the jspsychlearning server, these should sit in a folder called something like `self_paced_reading`, alongside your `grammaticality_judgments` folder from last week and a `jspsych-6.1.0` folder containing all the jsPsych code - so your folder will now look something like this.
+Again, the code makes some assumptions about the directory structure it's going to live in - regardless of whether you are putting this on your own computer or on the server, these should sit in a folder called something like `self_paced_reading`, alongside a `jspsych-6.2.0` folder - so your folder will now look something like this.

 ![suggested directory structure](images/spr_directory_structure.png)

-Assuming you have the directory structure all right, this code should run on your local computer (just open the `self_paced_reading.html` file in your browser) or you can upload the whole `self_paced_reading` folder to the public_html folder on the jspsychlearning server and play with it there (if your directory structure is as suggested the url for your experiment will be http://jspsychlearning.ppls.ed.ac.uk/~UUN/self_paced_reading/self_paced_reading.html).
+Assuming you have the directory structure all right, this code should run on your local computer (just open the `self_paced_reading.html` file in your browser) or you can upload the whole `self_paced_reading` folder to the `public_html` folder on the server and play with it there (if your directory structure is as suggested the url for your experiment will be http://jspsychks.ppls.ed.ac.uk/~USER/self_paced_reading/self_paced_reading.html).

 First, get the code and run through it so you can check it runs, and you can see what it does.
 Then take a look at the HTML and js files in your code editor (e.g. Atom).